oyvindberg/typo/site-in/other-features/flexible.md

 ## Bring your own DB library

-Not wanting to invent all the wheels, typo expects you to already use a Scala database library.
+Not wanting to invent all the wheels, Typo expects you to already use a Scala database library.

 For now you have the option of `doobie` or `anorm`, with `skunk` to follow.
 Maybe also plain `jdbc` mode later.